Product

 Key areas of protection included under a typical Professional Indemnity Insurance policy.

-Costs of restoring or replacing client documents lost, damaged, or destroyed while in your care
+Client documents get lost, damaged, or destroyed while in your care — covered for restoration costs

-Solicitor fees, expert witnesses, court costs, and settlement negotiations — even if the claim is groundless
+Solicitor fees, expert witnesses, court costs, and settlements — even if the claim has no merit

-Costs of defending yourself before professional bodies or regulatory authorities
+The cost of defending yourself before professional bodies or regulators

 Who Needs This

 IT and technology companies.
-Software bugs, system integration failures, data migration errors, project delays — the digital world creates constant exposure to client claims.
-If you build, advise on, or manage technology systems, PI is essential.
+Software bugs, system integration failures, data migration errors, missed deadlines — the digital world creates constant exposure to client claims.
+If you build, advise on, or manage technology for clients, PI is essential.

 Consultancies and advisory firms.
-Management consultants, HR advisors, financial planners, and marketing strategists all provide advice that clients rely on to make business decisions.
-If that advice leads to losses, clients can — and do — sue.
+Management consultants, HR advisors, financial planners, and marketing strategists all provide advice that clients use to make business decisions.
+If that advice leads to losses, clients sue.
+It happens more than you'd think.

 Architects, engineers, and design professionals.
-In Singapore, registered architects and professional engineers are required by their professional bodies to maintain PI coverage.
-Design errors on construction projects can result in massive rectification costs.
+In Singapore, registered architects and professional engineers are legally required to carry PI.
+Beyond compliance, design errors on construction projects can result in massive rectification costs that will be traced back to you.

 Related Industries